realmagicgreen/magicgreenastro/src/content/health/aloe-vera.md

 ## Aloe vera for beauty

-Once you move past the slimy texture of natural aloe vera gel and apply it to your skin, you'll notice how soothing and cooling it is.
+Once you move past the slimy texture of natural Aloe Vera gel and apply it to your skin, you'll notice how soothing and cooling it is.

 > "Since the skin needs nutrition of its own, Aloe Vera, when formulated into a properly designed personal care regimen, can treat, exfoliate, restore, reveal and provide constant, impressive nutrition to the human skin." _Bill C. Coats_